seesee/apps/README.md

 ## Web Apps

 All my web apps are self-contained and run entirely in-browser using local storage.
 No tracking or other nonsense is included -- everything is 100% private and can work completely offline (just save as a file, or host it yourself).
 Nothing will phone home.
 No cookies will be harmed (or even used).
+As long as you have access to a browser with reasonable javascript capabilities, you're good to go.

 ### Activity Tracker
 A single-page web app (aside from an optional service worker and favicon) that allows you to track what you're doing throughout the day.
-As I am prone to forget what I've done during the day, it will periodically play a reminder sound and send a system notification reminder to.
-All this is configurable.
-If Pomodoro is your bag, it will do that too.
+As I am prone to forget what I've done during the day, it will periodically play a reminder sound along with a system notification (if enabled and configured to do so).
+If Pomodoro is your bag, it will do that too -- it will even "tick" like the real thing if you want it to.
 You can also tag notes, add todos, set due days and generate reports.

 [Link to Activity Tracker](https://seesee.github.io/apps/activity-tracker/)